-Pursuant to the terms of the amended earn-out arrangement ("Cycleo Amended Earn-out") with the former stockholders of Cycleo SAS ("Cycleo Earn-out Beneficiaries"), which the Company acquired on March 7, 2012, the Company potentially may make payments totaling up to approximately \$16.0 million based on the achievement of a combination of certain revenue and operating income milestones over a defined period ("Cycleo Defined Earn-out Period").
-The Cycleo Defined Earn-out Period covers the period April 27, 2015 to April 26, 2020.
-For certain of the Cycleo Earn-out Beneficiaries, payment of the earn-out liability is contingent upon continued employment and is accounted for as post-acquisition compensation expense over the service period.
+Pursuant to the terms of the amended eam-out arrangement ("Cycleo Amended Eam-out") with the former stockholders of Cycleo SAS ("Cycleo Eam-out Beneficiaries"), which the Company acquired on March 7, 2012, the Company potentially may make payments totaling up to approximately \$16.0 million based on the achievement of a combination of certain revenue and operating income milestones over a defined period ("Cycleo Defined Eam-out Period").
+The Cycleo Defined Eam-out Period April 27, 2015 to April 26, 2020.
+For certain of the Cycleo Eam-out Beneficiaries, payment of the earn-out liability is contingent upon continued employment and is accounted for as post-acquisition compensation expense over the service period.
 The portion of the earn-out liability that is not dependent on continued employment is not considered as compensation expense.
-The Company has recorded a liability for the Cycleo Amended Earn-out of \$2.7 million and \$1.7 million as of April 26, 2015 and January 25, 2015, respectively.
+The Company has recorded a liability for the Cycleo Amended Eam-out of \$3.9 million and \$1.7 million as of July 26, 2015 and January 25, 2015, respectively.

 Pursuant to the terms of the Triune Earn-out with the former members of Triune ("Triune Earn-out Beneficiaries"), which the Company acquired on March 4, 2015, the Company potentially may make payments totaling up to approximately \$70.0 million based on achievement of certain revenue targets measured at each fiscal year end, starting with fiscal year 2016 and ending in fiscal year 2018.
 An additional payment of up to \$16.0 million may be made based upon a combination of cumulative revenue and operating income targets measured from the acquisition date through the end of the Company's fiscal year 2018.
 For certain of the Triune Earn-out Beneficiaries, payment of the earn-out liability is contingent upon continued employment and is accounted for as post-acquisition compensation expense over the service period.
 The portion of the earn-out liability that is not dependent on continued employment is not considered as compensation expense.
-The Company has recorded a liability for the Triune Earn-out of \$16.2 million, which represents the fair value as of April 26, 2015.
-This liability relates to the portion of the earn-out that is not dependent on continued employment.
-The Company will incur an additional \$0.5 million of earn-out liability, subject to changes in fair value, through fiscal year 2018 that will be reported as compensation expense as the requisite services are provided.
+The Company has recorded a liability for the Triune Earn-out of \$16.9 million, which represents the fair value as of July 26, 2015.

-Note 14: Concentration of Risk
+Note 13: Concentration of Risk